 where the coefficients $c_{\alpha \beta \gamma}$ are given by

-In this section we discuss the other three $\mu$-terms in (\ref{Psi}).
+In this section, I discuss the other three $\mu$-terms in (\ref{Psi}).
 If $\psi^0_{\alpha \beta \gamma}$ is cancelled by choosing appropriate $\mu$-terms, the anomaly is absent.
-This is indeed the case for the 1 point blowup of $\mathbb{CP}^2$.
+This is indeed the case for the $1$ point blowup of $\mathbb{CP}^2$.

-This is well described in terms of Cech cohomology.
+This is well described in terms of \v{C}ech cohomology.